Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 The *content session* is able to store and manage application attributes through its lifecycle, in a similar way as ``HttpSession`` does.
-Method :java:meth`setAttribute()` stores an object that can later be retrieved with method :java:meth:`getAttribute()` or deleted with method :java:meth:`removeAttribute()`.
+Method :java:meth:`setAttribute()` stores an object that can later be retrieved with method :java:meth:`getAttribute()` or deleted with method :java:meth:`removeAttribute()`.
 ::